 This might seem like an odd quality to put first – surely writing ability matters more?
-Without self-confidence, though, it’s very tough to get anywhere as a writer … especially as a freelancer, where you need to be consistently producing work that’s going out there into the world.
+Without at least some degree of self-confidence, though, it’s very tough to get anywhere as a writer … especially as a freelancer, where you need to be consistently producing work that’s going out there into the world.

 When you freelance, you need to be able to tell yourself “my writing is good enough to charge for”.
 That can be difficult to believe for all of us at times (I certainly have my own moments of doubt!) but if you really struggle to believe it, you’re going to find it difficult to market yourself and get clients.

 Please don’t worry that feeling unconfident means you’re probably not much good at writing.
-I’ve coached dozens of writers over the years, and read the work of many more.
-Plenty of very good writers feel an extreme lack of confidence … and plenty of mediocre writers are filled with confidence!
+I’ve worked with dozens of different writers over the years, and read the work of many more.
+Plenty of very good writers feel an extreme lack of confidence … and plenty of mediocre writers are filled with confidence.

 The tricky thing about self-confidence is that the best way to develop more of it is to take the scary step of putting your work out there.